-The Critical Care Provider Program is designed for providers involved in the transport, remote site, or site specific care of critically ill patients.
+The Paramedic Refresher Program is designed for providers involved in the treatment, transport, remote site, and/or site-specific care of critically ill patients.
 Upon completion of the program, the participant will be prepared for the safe and efficacious transport of the critically ill or injured patient by air or ground.

-The program objectives are unique to the needs of this program, but incorporate the Board for Critical Care Provider Paramedic Certification (BCCTPC) standard objectives (http://www.ibscertifications.org/resource/pdf/BCCTPC-CCP-C%20Candidate%20Handbook.pdf), while blending in the objectives required for the unique environment and challenges of the Pacific Northwest and Pacific Rim environments, with additional objectives incorporated to meet the highest level of clinical expectation under the current United States CMMS guidelines.
+The program objectives are specific to the requirements of the National Registry of Emergency Medical Technicians (NREMT), but also incorporate the Board for Critical Care Paramedic Certification (BCCTPC) standard objectives, while blending in the objectives required for the unique environment and challenges of the Pacific Northwest and Pacific Rim environments, with additional objectives incorporated to meet the highest level of clinical expectation under the current United States CMMS guidelines.